A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Multireference CCMC based on a CASCIQMC wavefunction

 \subsubsection{Mixed CI-CC sampling}

 If a CI wavefunction is preserved in the reference space, the \textit{Ansatz} has the form

-Given the form of this expansion, each cluster must contain a contribution from exactly one reference determinant.
-Additionally, the excitor corresponding to the reference must be applied first.
-It is therefore possible to sample this expansion in the following way: \begin{enumerate} \item Select a cluster size $s$ with some probability $p_s$.
-This can be done with any of the selection schemes described, although the weights going into the truncated selection scheme would be modified by the reference constraint. \item Select a reference with probability
+Given the form of this expansion, each { cluster of excitors selected in CCMC as described in \cref{sec:ccmc} must contain a contribution from up to one internal excitation operator, as $\hat C_\mathrm{int}$ is a sum of these.
+Additionally, as the excitation operators commute and the internal and external operator pools are distinct, one can choose to always apply the internal excitation first when working out the determinant corresponding to a particular CCMC cluster selection.} It is therefore possible to sample this expansion in the following way: \begin{enumerate} \item Select a cluster size $s$ with some probability $p_s$.
+This can be done with any of the available selection schemes. \item Select a reference with probability

 \item If the selected reference is $\ket{D_0}$, then select $s$ excitors with

 where $N_\mathrm{ex}$ is now the total population on non-reference excitors.
 If the selected reference is not $\ket{D_0}$, then $s-1$ excitors are selected with